-- Proof of immunization against Tetanus, Diphtheria and Pertussis (TDAP) within the last ten (10) years - Proof of immunization against Measles, Mumps & Rubella (MMR) or Titer; if non-immune, requires additional MMR Vaccinations - Proof of immunization against Hepatitis Series B and Titer (6+ month process).
-If non-immune, a waiver is required. - Proof of immunization against chicken pox and a Varicella Titer if non-immune, two (2) doses of Varicella vaccine is required - Influenza vaccines may be required annually depending on healthcare facility requirements
+- proof of immunization against Tetanus, Diphtheria and Pertussis (TDAP) within the last ten (10) years; - proof of immunization against Measles, Mumps & Rubella (MMR) or Titer; if non-immune, requires additional MMR Vaccinations; - proof of immunization against Hepatitis Series B and Titer (6+ month process).
+If non-immune, a waiver is required; - proof of immunization against chicken pox and a Varicella Titer if non-immune, two (2) doses of Varicella vaccine is required; - influenza vaccines may be required annually depending on healthcare facility requirements

-Current CPR Certification: Basic Life Support (BLS) Provider from the American Heart Association is required for Nursing and Allied Health programs.
+Current CPR Certification: Basic Life Support (BLS) Provider from the American Heart Association or American Red Cross is required for Nursing and Allied Health programs.
 Online CPR Certification is not accepted in some programs.